 These low key activities help to aid in recovery and still let your body get the rest it needs from the more high intensity running workouts.

-This one is absolutely optional as you need to see what works for you.
-Personally, I’ve found a great deal of benefit from wearing compression tights during some long runs, but after many marathon long runs.
+Personally, I’ve found a great deal of benefit from wearing compression tights during many marathon long runs.

 Compression tights or compression socks are designed promote blood flow to the muscles, improving the delivery of oxygen and nutrients while aiding in the removal of metabolic waste products.
 This increased circulation can accelerate the muscle repair process.